The BoRG-$JWST$ Survey: Abundance and Mass-to-light Ratio of Luminous $z=7-9$ Galaxies from Independent Sight Lines with NIRSpec: The and UVLF s from Independent Sight lines

 where $C^2(\varphi)$ is the goodness-of-fit statistic and $L(\varphi)$ is the likelihood that the expected number of galaxies ($N_{\rm model}$) matches the observed number ($N_{\rm obs}$).

-In each step of the chain, we use the absolute magnitudes reported in RB24 for each galaxy confirmed from RR20.
-For each galaxy not targeted in GO 2426, we draw an absolute magnitude from a list of 1,000 values randomly chosen from the cumulative distribution function of their photometric redshift probability ($P(z)$ vs. $z$) at $z>7$.
+In each step of the chain, we use the absolute magnitudes reported in \citetalias{roberts-borsani_borg-jwst_2025} for each galaxy confirmed from \citetalias{rojas-ruiz_probing_2020}.
+For each galaxy not targeted in GO 2426, we draw an absolute magnitude from a list of 1000 values randomly chosen from the cumulative distribution function of their photometric redshift probability ($P(z)$ vs. $z$) at $z>7$.
 This procedure allows galaxies to shift magnitude at a frequency proportional to the uncertainties in M$_\mathrm{UV}$.
-To account for empirical contamination, we calculate the fraction of sources from the BoRG-\jwst\ survey that are confirmed to be at lower redshift ($z\lesssim3$) relative to the total number of galaxies observed in each M$_{\rm UV}$ bin.
+To account for empirical contamination, we calculate the fraction of sources from the BoRG-\jwst\ survey that are confirmed to be at lower redshift ($z\lesssim7$) relative to the total number of galaxies observed in each M$_{\rm UV}$ bin.
 The resulting fractions are 1, 0.6, 0.1, and 0.5 for the M$_{\rm UV}$ bins of width 1.0 centered at -23 through -20, respectively.
-We apply these fractions to adjust the counts of photometric objects not targeted in this survey through the MCMC.
-Lastly, we calculate the number densities by taking the median of the posterior distribution (from $10^5$ steps additional to $10^6$ burn-in steps) and their uncertainties from the 68\% confidence interval, and report them in Table \ref{lf_table}.
-In Figure~\ref{uv-lf}, we show these updated number densities (filled orange circles) that largely agree within uncertainties to the photometric UVLF in RR20 (light pink squares), but at M$_{\rm UV}=-21$ that suffers from low-number statistics having doubled in number density compared to RR20.
+We also rescale the contamination by the correction factor of 0.74 calculated in Section \ref{go1747}.
+We apply these corrections to adjust the counts of photometric objects not targeted in this survey through the MCMC.
+Lastly, we calculate the number densities by taking the median of the posterior distribution (from $10^5$ steps additional to $10^6$ burn-in steps) and their uncertainties from the 68\% confidence interval and report them in Table \ref{lf_table}.
+In Figure~\ref{uv-lf}, we show these updated number densities (filled orange circles) which largely agree within uncertainties with the photometric UVLF in \citetalias{rojas-ruiz_probing_2020} (light-pink squares), but at M$_{\rm UV}=-21$ that suffers from small number statistics having doubled in number density compared to \citetalias{rojas-ruiz_probing_2020}.
 We plot the number densities offset from the central absolute magnitude bin for clarity.